Main content start

 Instrumentalists should submit one work, a term that can apply to multiple movements from the same sonata, multiple movements of the same partita or suite, or a group of similar titled pieces by the same composer that are normally performed as a set.
 The group must not exceed ten minutes.

-Time Time slots for creating a performance video have been reserved in Campbell Recital Hall February 2, 3, 4, 6, and 7.
-Sign up for a time with the CRH recording form
+• Time slots for creating a performance video have been reserved in Campbell Recital Hall March 10 and 13.
+To choose a time, go to the video signup sheet.

-Guidelines for creating a good video can be found on the video creation guidelines page
+• Guidelines for creating a good video can be found on the Video Guidelines page

 Any questions or concerns can be addressed to rsharp [at] stanford.edu (Robin Sharp) or rleigh [at] stanford.edu (Rowen Leigh).